mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 })
 ```
 > [!IMPORTANT]
-> Change the Driver_id value, and substitute it with the user ID we copied from the previous step.
+> Change the Driver_id value, and substitute it with the user ID we copied in Step 5

 12. Congrats!
 The first part is done.
 Now you'll continue with configuring Edge Server